waffle-iron/docs/source/cassandra.rst

 Features
 --------

-Both the source and sink connector use Cassandra's executeAysnc functionality.
-This is non blocking.
-For the source, the when the result returns it is iterated over and rows added to a internal queue.
-This queue is then drained by the connector and written to Kafka.

 Source Connector
 ~~~~~~~~~~~~~~~~

+The source uses Cassandra's executeAysnc functionality.
+This is non blocking.
+For the source,
+the when the result returns it is iterated over and rows added to a internal queue.
+This queue is then drained by the
+connector and written to Kafka.

 Data Types
 ^^^^^^^^^^